Community Education Opportunities

 DATES/TIMES/LOCATIONS:

 COST: Free!
-This is a volunteer event; park entry is included with registration (ages 13+)
+Park entry is included with registration (ages 13+)

-REGISTRATION: Required; register by noon the day before.
+REGISTRATION: Required; register online by noon the day before.
+Sorry, no walk-ins.

-NOTE: Dress for the weather, as work takes place outdoors.
-In poor weather, workday may be cancelled or rescheduled.
-This program requires at least five attendees to run.
+NOTE: Dress for the weather, as program takes place outdoors.
+In poor weather, program may be cancelled or rescheduled.

 For any questions, please contact ParksInfo@waukeshacounty.gov.